 USB Plug in

-If you tick “Run one time every day” in the bottom-left corner, the backup task will run only one time in a day.
-In this situation, if the program detects the backup task has performed, it will not run again in a day.
+If “Run one time every day” is selected, then the backup task will run only once a day.
+In this situation, if the program detects the backup task has run that day, it will not run again on that day.